dhowai/portfolio-4-meme-blog/README.md

             <img src="media/images/edit-profile-page.png">

     -   Edit User Details
         -   Here the user can edit their user details.
-It uses the django UserChangeForm and extends from that to style using bootstrap.
+It uses the Django UserChangeForm and extends from that to style using bootstrap.
         -   There's also a link to change their password which redirections them to the next option.

             <img src="media/images/edit-details-page.png">

     -   Change password
         -   Here a user can change their password.
-It uses the django PasswordChangeForm and extends from that to style using bootstrap.
+It uses the Django PasswordChangeForm and extends from that to style using bootstrap.

             <img src="media/images/change-password-page.png">
         -   The last option is for the user to logout.